elefler1/Python-Projects/Python_Learning/README.md

 # Python-Learning
-This repository contains all of my Python learning material and programs that I’ve created while learning or practicing Python.
+This folder contains all of my Python learning material and programs that I’ve created while learning or practicing Python.

 Current concepts included:
 - Arithmetic Operators